beehive-lab/docker-tornadovm/README.md

 ### Prerequisites

-The `tornado-intel-gpu` docker image needs the docker `intel-opencl` daemon.
+The `tornado-intel-gpu` docker image Intel OpenCL driver for the integrated GPU installed.
 More info here: [https://github.com/intel/compute-runtime](https://github.com/intel/compute-runtime).

 ### How to run?